AOSC-Archive/WallColle/README.md

 Then the corresponding images will be copied to `/dist`, with a generated text description file `/dist/manifest.txt`, which includes some information of the pack and the included wallpapers (title, contributor, license).

+Therefore you can "really" pack them with your favorite packing toolchain, zip or tar or whatever.

 ## Contribute Code

 There is no limit!